Winter: Five Windows on the Season: Background

 Adam Gopnik was selected to deliver the 2011 Massey Lectures, the annual week-long series of lectures on a political, cultural or philosophical topic given in Canada by a noted scholar.
 Gopnik was chosen by the panel of representatives from Massey College, House of Anansi Press and the CBC, the organizations responsible for coordinating the lectures.
 This would be the 50th anniversary of the Massey Lectures and coincide with the 75th anniversary of the CBC.
 Ideas executive producer Bernie Lucht contacted Gopnik by email to inform him of the panel's decision and to ask if he would accept.
 At the time Gopnik was living in New York City, working as a staff writer for The New Yorker magazine.
 He had previously authored several books on different topics, the most successful being Paris to the Moon, a collection of essays published in 2000.
 Gopnik read Lucht's email while waiting for a bus on Madison Avenue.
 Gopnik later stated that by the end of the 20-minute bus ride he had already selected a topic and had a good idea of the issues he would address.

-Understanding the Massey Lectures were part of the Canadian culture, Gopnik, who was born in Philadelphia but lived in Montreal between the ages of 10 to 25, wanted a topic that would be relevant to Canadians but also have universal appeal: winter.
+Understanding the Massey Lectures were part of the Canadian culture, Gopnik, who was born in Philadelphia but lived in Montreal between the ages of 10 and 25, wanted a topic that would be relevant to Canadians but also have universal appeal: winter.
 Winter had appeared as a theme or setting in many of his previous writings, and he especially looked forward to talking about ice hockey.
 Gopnik spent the next year researching and writing the book, alongside another nonfiction book he was working on at the time: The Table Comes First: Family, France, and the Meaning of Food.
 This other book was released shortly after Winter, and purposefully contained one identical sentence.